debops/debops/docs/ansible/roles/debops.slapd/defaults-detailed.rst

   Optional, boolean.
 If ``True``, a given task output will not be recorded to avoid emiting sensitive information like passwords.
 If not specified or ``False``, the task will be recorded and logged.

+``run_once``
+  Optional, boolean.
+If defined and ``True``, a given LDAP task will be executed only one time when the role is applied on multiple remote hosts at once.
+This might be important in cases where the LDAP directory is replicated, or values from different remote hosts can result in the same LDAP objects, e.g. objects with ``X-ORDERED`` index numbers, like LDAP schemas.